desertwitch/SnapRAID-on-unRAID/README.md

 _Proof of Concept Project: SnapRAID on top of UNRAID, the best of two worlds?_

-<sub>This project is in active development, experimental and not recommended to be used on production machines.</sub>
+<sub>This project is in active development and considered experimental.</sub>

 <sub>So far testing with XFS filesystems has had promising results and shown no interference with Unraid's parity mechanisms.</sub>